 Lisa Yerian, M.D.

-Lisa Yerian, MD is Medical Director of Continuous Improvement and a Gastrointestinal and Hepatobiliary Pathologist at the Cleveland Clinic.
-She received a BS from the University of Notre Dame in 1996 and a medical degree from the University of Chicago-Pritzker School of Medicine in 2000.
-Dr. Yerian completed residency training in Anatomic Pathology and a fellowship in gastrointestinal and liver pathology at the University of Chicago.
-She joined the Cleveland Clinic in 2004, where she has served as Director of Hepatobiliary Pathology and Section Head of Surgical Pathology.
-She also holds a joint appointment in the Transplantation Center.
-Early in her career Dr. Yerian began to realize her passion for engaging others in relentless, continuous efforts to improve the care we deliver for our patients and for our caregivers, and in 2010 she accepted the newly-created role of Medical Director of Continuous Improvement.
-Dr. Yerian now leads a team of continuous improvement professionals engaged in building a culture of continuous improvement across the Cleveland Clinic Health System.
-Under her leadership the Cleveland Clinic Continuous Improvement team developed, tested and refined the Cleveland Clinic Improvement Model (CCIM, www.clevelandclinic.org/improve), a model now used at the Cleveland Clinic and other organizations to pursue a culture of continuous improvement.
-In 2012 Dr. Yerian was elected to the Cleveland Clinic Board of Governors and in 2016 she was appointed Vice Chair of Staff Affairs.
+Lisa Yerian, MDis Chief Improvement Officer and a Gastrointestinal and Hepatobiliary Pathologist at the Cleveland Clinic.
+She received a BS from the University of Notre Dame in 1996 and completed her medical degree, residency training in Anatomic Pathology and a fellowship in gastrointestinal and liver pathology at the University of Chicago-Pritzker School of Medicine.
+She joined the Cleveland Clinic in 2004 where she has held several pathology and health system leadership positions.
+In 2010 Dr. Yerian accepted the newly-created role of Medical Director of Continuous Improvement and in 2019 was named Chief Improvement Officer.
+She now leads a team of continuous improvement professionals engaged in building a culture of continuous improvement across the Cleveland Clinic Health System.
+Under her leadership the Cleveland Clinic Improvement Model (CCIM, www.clevelandclinic.org/improve) was developed, tested and refined as a roadmap for the entire organization to pursue a culture of improvement.

-Dr. Yerian has authored over 150 manuscripts, articles and book chapters in the fields of pathology and continuous improvement, and she is co-editor of multiple pathology texts.
-Her efforts in both fields have been recognized in multiple awards including the Association of American Medical Colleges Clinical Care Innovation Challenge Award (2016), the Anthony S. Tavill Citywide Liver Rounds Appreciation Award (2016), and the Smart Culture Conference Buffalo Award (2018).
-She is an active member of the Catalysis (formerly Healthcare Value Network) Advisory Board and speaks both nationally and internationally on pathology and on the pursuit of continuous improvement in healthcare.
+Dr. Yerian has authored over 150 manuscripts, articles and book chapters in the fields of pathology and continuous improvement.
+Her efforts have been recognized in multiple awards including the Association of American Medical Colleges Clinical Care Innovation Challenge Award (2016), and the Smart Culture Conference Buffalo Award (2018).
+She serves on the Board of Directors for the Lean Enterprise Insitutes and also for Catalysis.
+She speaks nationally and internationally on pathology and on the pursuit of continuous improvement in healthcare.

 Learning Session Speakers